 Trypetinae

-Trypetinae is a of (: Tephritidae) comprising seven tribes and approximately 1,000 described .
-The subfamily includes economically significant pest such as Anastrepha, Rhagoletis, and Toxotrypana, as well as numerous non-.
-Members are characterized by their association with fruit and tissues, with typically developing in fruits, seeds, or stems.
+Trypetinae is a of tephritid fruit flies (Diptera: Tephritidae) comprising seven tribes and approximately 1,000 described .
+The subfamily includes economically significant pest such as Anastrepha, Rhagoletis, and Toxotrypana, as well as numerous non-pest species.
+Members are characterized by their association with fruit and plant tissues, with larvae typically developing in fruits, seeds, or stems.
 The group has a distribution with highest diversity in tropical and subtropical regions.

 Anastrepha suspensa by (c) Eridan Xharahi, some rights reserved (CC BY).
 Used under a CC-BY license.Trypetini by (c) portioid, some rights reserved (CC BY), uploaded by portioid.
 Used under a CC-BY license.Parastenopa by (c) Bill Keim, some rights reserved (CC BY).
 Used under a CC-BY license.